cgwire/zou/docs/index.md

 # About authors

 Kitsu is written by CGWire, a company based in France.
-We help animation and VFX studios to collaborate better through efficient tooling.
+We help animation and VFX studios collaborate better through efficient tooling.

 Visit [cg-wire.com](https://cg-wire.com) for more information.